Who we are

 Guy was responsible for every phase of the Studio Center project, from initial concept to full tenancy, including design and architectural liaison, engineering and mechanical systems/contractor selection, and marketing feasibility; he also acted as general contractor for the conversion of the former garment factory building which houses the Studio Center complex.

-He designed and ran the Studio Center’s artist selection/tenancy administration program, and his eleven years’ experience managing the center on a day-to-day basis leaves him uniquely situated to deal with all
+He designed and ran the Studio Center’s artist selection/tenancy administration program, and his eleven years’ experience managing the center on a day-to-day basis leaves him uniquely situated to deal with all aspects of artists’ space needs.

 In 2009, Guy left EFA to pursue his vision of supporting creative sector workers through real-estate initiatives as Executive Director of Artopolis Development.
 In 2016, Artopolis Development merged with ArtHome to create ArtBuilt.